LG’s Giant 88-Inch 8K OLED TV Is Finally On Sale

 Add baked-in Google Assistant and Amazon’s Alexa (depending on where the set is sold) and you see the 88Z9 is more like a huge, powerful computer disguised as a TV.

-The 88Z9 is the first commercially-available 8K OLED TV and it's now available for to order in South Korea at the equivalent of $29,000 USD.
+The 88Z9 is the first commercially-available 8K OLED TV and first went on sale in South Korea at the equivalent of $29,000 USD.